Contents of Company’s Articles of Association

 Articles of Association of a Limited Liability Company

-In addition to the prevailing laws and regulations, AoA is a legal document that provides information of the company and the rules which shall be satisfied when managing the company.
+In addition to the prevailing laws and regulations, the AoA is a legal document that provides information of the company, and the rules which shall be satisfied when managing the company.

 The Contents of Limited Liability Company’s Articles of Association